 Maybe you’ve run a few half marathons now and are ready to take the natural next step.
 Maybe you’ve increased your fitness this year after losing a lot of weight and want to make a bold statement.
 Or maybe, it’s been on your bucket list forever but you’ve always been nervous about committing to running 26 miles.

-Whatever your journey has been, it’s one that has led you to the place seen by few others: you’re ready to run a marathon.
+Whatever your journey has been, it’s one that has led you to the place seen by few others: you’re ready to run your first marathon.

 The marathon has to be my favorite distance of all time.
 Training for my first marathon allowed me to accomplish new distances each week.
 I was able to check a distance of my training plan that I had never conquered before.
 Each Saturday my watch would beep and tell me “congratulations, you’ve set a new distance PR!”.
 My first marathon is an experience I will never forget, one that has changed my life.